 Record Identifier

 record.identifier is generated by SUS+ when a CDS record is ingested.
-It can therefore be considered agnostic of the update method chosen by the submitter as both Bulk and Net Change are effectively a delete followed by an insert.
+It can therefore be considered agnostic of the update method chosen by the submitter as both Bulk Update and Net Change are effectively a delete followed by an insert.
 This item is the key identifier to maintain the correct content of user data stores.

 For single record activities such as Other Births and Deliveries, Outpatient Appointments and Emergency Medicine Attendances the record.identifier is unique to each version of the activity record.
 A new identifier is assigned for each update.
 Existing records replaced by a new submission will have their record identifiers sent with the action DELETE.
 The new version will be a whole record INSERT that must always be applied after the original is deleted.